USING DSPSOUND ARCHIVESHARE

 Click "Distort" or "Effects" in the menubar.
 You can choose between many programs - click on one of them to open.

-If you are unhappy and wants to start over, click "Cancel".
+If you are unhappy and want to start over, click "Cancel".
 If you click on "Help", you will get a help text that explains how the program works.

-When you store the sound it is named after the program used to change it.
+When you save the sound it is named after the program used to change it, unless you give it another name in the top left corner of the window.

 Make music, compose

 When you have found sounds and processed them, it is time to start to make music.
-You do this in the mixer, by placing your sounds, copying them, by moving them around, etc. You have five tracks to work with as default, but you can add more.
-(In order to move several sounds together, you can shift-click and pull them with the mouse.)
+Sometimes you also have to go back and change the sounds some more.
+You make music in the mixer, by placing your sounds, copying them, by moving them around, etc. You have five tracks to work with to start, but you can add more.
+(In order to move several sounds together, you can shift-click and pull them around with the mouse.)

-In the mixer window you can also adjust the amplitude of all the different sounds by changing the curve yo usee when you choose Amp.
+In the mixer window you can also adjust the amplitude of all the different sounds by changing the curve you see when you choose Amp.
 You can also decide where the sounds should end up to the right or left in the stereo image by using the curve that you see when you tick off Pan.
-Yo uwill finsd both these functions below the tracks in the mixer.
+You will find both these functions below the tracks in the mixer.
 Remember to turn the curves off before you move the sounds.
 The curves are bound to the sound, so if you later want to move the sound, the curves will follow.

 You can also select a region in the mixer for playing back only the sounds in that area.
-Hold the mousebutton and pull.
+Hold the mouse button and pull.
 To dismiss the marking click outside of the region.
-You can also turn each track on and off by clicking on the loudspeaker symbol in fron t of the track.
-This might be smart if you only want to work with a little part of tyhe composition, ine track at the time.
+You can also turn each track on and off by clicking on the loudspeaker symbol in front of the track.
+This might be smart if you only want to work with a little part of the composition, one track at the time.

 Save your work

 When you are finished with your composition, it is time to save it.
-(Remember that it is smart to save every so often in the process.)
+(Remember that it is smart to save every so often in the process also.)

 Click "File" in the menubar.